 21.

-Commitment I: aligning our food systems (systems for food production, storage and distribution) to people’s health needs ;
+Commitment I: aligning our food systems (systems for food production, storage and distribution) to people’s health needs and ensure that they respond to the interests of the public;

 Commitment II: making our food systems equitable, enabling all to access nutritious foods.